Vigroid/PotatoDetector/README.md

 # PotatoDetector

 This is an Android App for WOWS(World of Warships) players.
-Users simplily just need to run a server in PC side that fetches the real time match information.
-After connected with the server, users can view the player's performance level in the Android APP.
+Users simplily just need to run potato_server in PC side that fetches the real time match information.
+After connected with the server, users can find out teammates or enemies's performance level in the Android APP.

 This app is greatly inspirded by <b>"Matchmaking Monitor Application" </b>
 * https://github.com/jammin411/MatchmakingMonitor